intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 that suggests that the problem is with the assumption that the situation - existing specifications and implementations - are unable to change.

-As already established, this is not a sustainable.
+As already established, this is not sustainable.
 For a protocol to be viable, it is necessary for both specifications and implementations to be responsive to changes, in addition to handling new and old problems that might arise over time.

-Active maintenance of a protocol is critical in ensuring that specifications correctly reflect the requirements for interoperability with existing implementations.
+Active maintenance of a protocol is critical in ensuring that specifications correctly reflect the requirements for interoperability.
 Maintenance enables both new implementations and the continued improvement of the protocol.
 New use cases are an indicator that the protocol could be successful {{?SUCCESS}}.

 Protocol designers are strongly encouraged to continue to maintain and evolve protocols beyond their initial inception and definition.
 Involvement of protocol implementers is a critical part of this process, as they provide input on their experience with implementation and deployment of the protocol.

-Maintenance does not necessarily involve the development of new versions of protocols or protocol specifications.
-For instance, the most effective means of dealing with a defective implementation in a peer is often to email the developer of the stack.
+Most interoperability problems do not require revision of protocols or protocol specifications.
+For instance, the most effective means of dealing with a defective implementation in a peer could be to email the developer of the stack.
 It is far more efficient in the long term to fix one isolated bug than it is to deal with the consequences of workarounds.

 Neglect can quickly produce the negative consequences this document describes.
 Restoring the protocol to a state where it can be maintained involves first